 Points are given out in direct relation to their overall class position.
-GT3-BRZ and GT3-GLD earn points in their respective higher class as well.
-That means GT3-BRZ also collects points in GT3-SLV and a GT3-GLD driver also collects points in GT3-PRO.
+GT3-SLV earns points in the higher class as well.
+That means a GT3-SLV driver also collects points in GT3-PRO.

 Within a season only the 5 best races will be counted.